Payment entry transactions

 Fixed field length

-Therefore, the content of a field can be truncated if, because of the setup, it contains too many characters with respect to its maximum length in the cash management software.
+Because of that, the content of a field can be truncated if, because of the setup, it contains too many characters with respect to its maximum length in the cash management software.

-Concerning the interface to the Sage Concept Cash Management module:
+Concerning the interface to the Sage Concept Cash Management module

 - The Nature code field can contain 16 characters max.